Cascade of learning

 The girls participated in peer education programs and have a say on issues impacting their lives.
 This program has not only led to healthy behavioral practices, but also equipped the girls with the competence to enter the workplace.

-Education and Health Initiative
+Education and Technology Initiative

 Partner: Shohratgarh Environmental Society